dbt-labs/docs.getdbt.com/website/docs/tutorial/schedule-a-job.md

 ---
-title: Deploy your project
+title: Schedule a job
-id: deploy-your-project
+id: schedule-a-job
-description: In this part of the tutorial, we'll go through how you can deploy your project with dbt Cloud.
+description: In this part of the tutorial, we'll go through how you can schedule a job in dbt Cloud.
 ---

 As the `jaffle_shop` business gains more customers, and those customers create more orders, there will be more records added to your source data.
 Since the `customers` model is materialized as a table, you'll need to periodically rebuild your table to ensure that the data stays up-to-date.